jsom1/jsom1.github.io/_walkthroughs/ServMon.md

 ![dirb]({{https://jsom1.github.io/}}/_images/htb_servmon_dirb.png)
 </div>

-Dirbuster found 2 directories...
+Dirbuster found 2 pages, but nothing interesting...
 One is just for an icon, and the other one redirects us on the NVMS login screen.
 It didn't find */Pages* though, because it is not in the *common.txt* wordlist.
 Let's run another dirbuster against *10.10.10.184/Pages* then.
 Once again, it didn't find anything.
 To bruteforce a password, we would need to know the type of request being sent to the server.
 I used **Burpsuite** to intercept the request and look at its parameters: